 Nancy Tystad Koupal

-Nancy Tystad Koupal is director and editor-in-chief of the Pioneer Girl Project and the South Dakota Historical Society Press.
+Nancy Tystad Koupal is director and editor-in-chief of the Pioneer Girl Project.
 She received an M.A. in English from Morehead State University in Kentucky and did postgraduate work in American literature at the University of Wisconsin, Madison.
-She founded the South Dakota Historical Society Press in 1997.
-She is also the editor and annotator of L. Frank Baum’s satirical newspaper column Our Landlady (Lincoln: University of Nebraska Press, 1996).
+She founded the South Dakota Historical Society Press in 1997 and served as its director and editor-in-chief until 2020.
+She annotated L. Frank Baum’s satirical newspaper column Our Landlady (Lincoln: University of Nebraska Press, 1996).
+In 2017, she edited Pioneer Girl Perspectives: Exploring Laura Ingalls Wilder.

 Cody Ewert has a Ph.D. in history from New York University, and an M.A. and B.A. in history from the University of Montana.
 His dissertation, “Making Schools American: Patriotism and the Politics of Public Education in the Progressive Era,” explores how rising nationalist sentiment informed progressive school reform efforts in New York, Utah, and Texas around the turn-of-the-twentieth century.
 His writing has appeared in the Journal of the Gilded Age and Progressive Era and Montana: The Magazine of Western History.
 He performs research, editing, and writing for the Pioneer Girl Project in addition to his other duties at the South Dakota Historical Society Press, where he began work in October 2018.